joelcoxokc/slush-y/README.md

   * {module-name}.edit.view.js
   * {module-name}.create.view.js

-This will also generator the full api for this module. the angular-service in the services directory is directly connected to the api created on the backend.
+This will also generator the full api for this module. the angular-service in the api directory is directly connected to the api created on the backend.

 #### Server
 * {module-name}.model.js  -  (Mongoose Model & Schema)